 Residential Community Governance

 Condominium boards, cooperative boards, HOAs, and the managing-agent industry that operates them.
-A multi-trillion-dollar sector with essentially zero regulatory oversight — and the founding test case for TASFGA's accountability loop.
+A large sector with limited governance-specific regulatory oversight — and the founding test case for TASFGA's planned accountability loop.

 The barber who cuts your hair needs a state license.
 The firm managing a $200M residential building and a $15M annual budget does not.
 There is no complaint registry, no disciplinary body, no continuing-education requirement, no bonding mandate, no financial-disclosure standard.
-One million New Yorkers alone live under governance structures with no accountability mechanism short of Supreme Court litigation — prohibitively expensive, years long, and out of reach for most owners.
+More than one million New Yorkers live in co-op and condo housing — some 450,000 occupied co-op units and 318,000 condo units, per the NYC Comptroller — under governance structures with few accountability mechanisms short of Supreme Court litigation, which is prohibitively expensive, years long, and out of reach for most owners.

 Documented gaps